 Written by Dr. Julian De Silva

-Dr. De Silva always advises to be safe when it comes to lesions on your face, removing a lesion usually warrants sending for microscope analysis to determine the cause of the lesion.
-Although often the lesions are thought to be moles it is have them analysed as 2-3% turn out to be something else.
+Dr De Silva always advises it is better to be safe when it comes to lesions on your face.
+Removing a lesion usually warrants sending for microscopic analysis to determine the cause of the lesion—and although lesions are often thought to be moles, 2-3% turn out to be something else.

 There are many types of skin cancer, but the most common are basal cell carcinoma, squamous cell carcinoma and malignant melanoma.

-Squamous cell carcinoma is often found on the hands and arms and eyelids.
-It presents as a rough flaky red or pink patch of skin, comprising 16% of skin cancers.
+Squamous cell carcinoma is often found on the hands, arms and eyelids.
+It presents as a rough flaky red or pink patch of skin and comprises 16% of skin cancers.

 Lumps & Bumps Removal and Repair

 There are a variety of different lumps and bumps that can occur on the skin.
 The most common of these are moles, cysts, small white lumps (milia), enlarged oil glands (sebaceous lesions), red bumps (haemangiomas: a collection of blood vessels) and fibrous papules.